How do you quickly turn texts into labels for your machine learning?

 Are agencies making mission-critical decisions with incomplete data?

-Government data scientists, analysts, lawyers and researchers share many of the same challenges as their private sector counterparts.
+Government data scientists, analysts, lawyers, and researchers share many of the same challenges as their private sector counterparts.
 But some of their needs are different.
-Their analysis, models and predictions shape policies that affect citizens lives and inform national security.
-Incomplete data that can lead to the wrong decisions when the stakes are this high, you need to have the most complete data set possible.
+Their analysis, models, and predictions shape policies that affect citizens’ lives and inform national security.
+When the stakes are this high, you need to have the most complete data set possible.

-Thresher augments the power of your agency’s data experts to identify words that influence narrative, describe new discoveries, or hide intent.
-They can then use these words to quickly, accurately and transparently curate data sets for analysis, modeling and prediction.
-And they can use Thresher with their data on their cloud.
+Thresher helps your agency’s data experts quickly and transparently curate data sets for analysis, modeling, and prediction.
+And they can use Quickcode with their data on their cloud.
 Better words mean better data and better data mean better predictions.